Fulham Palace: Museum and art gallery

-In 1992, the Museum of Fulham Palace was set up in Bishop Howley's Dining Room and Bishop Porteus's Library (named after Bishop Beilby Porteus, 1731–1809), in the early 19th century part of the Palace.
+In 1992, the Museum of Fulham Palace was set up in Bishop William Howley's dining room and Bishop Porteus's library (named after Bishop Beilby Porteus, 1731–1809), in the early 19th century part of the palace.
 It contained some of the paintings that once hung in the building, stained glass, carved fragments of masonry and a bishop's cope, as well as displays describing the palace's history.

 The lost manuscript of William Bradford's Of Plymouth Plantation (1620–47), an important founding document of the United States, was discovered in the library in 1855, and first published the next year.
-No one knows how it made its way there from America, but in 1897, it was given to Thomas F. Bayard, U.S. Ambassador to the United Kingdom, and repatriated to New England.
+No one knows how it made its way there from America, but in 1897 it was given to Thomas F. Bayard, U.S. Ambassador to the United Kingdom, and repatriated to New England.

 The palace's art collection includes a number of notable portraits: two 1798 works by Benjamin West, St Margaret of Scotland and Thomas a Becket; an oil on canvas of Field Marshal George Wade by Adriaen van Diest; an oil on canvas of Beilby Porteus by John Hoppner; and a Reginald Henry Lewis oil on canvas of William Wand.

 Visitor access

-The house and garden are open daily with free admission.
-The museum and historic rooms are open from 10.30 - 17.00 (10.30 - 16.00 in the winter).
-The restored walled garden is open daily from 10.15 - 16.15 (10.15 - 15.45 in the winter).
+The house and garden are open daily with free admission, with access to the museum and historic rooms.
+The restored walled garden is also open daily.
 The botanic garden is open daily from dawn to dusk.
-The café is in what was once Bishop Howley's dining room, and now serves lunches and light refreshments.
+A café, in what was once Bishop Howley's dining room, serves lunches and light refreshments.